varda/varda/doc/install.rst

 .. note:: This guide assumes installation on a `Debian <http://www.debian.org>`_
     (testing, or *wheezy*) system with Python 2.7.

+.. todo:: Have another look at broker and result backend choices.
+I gues the
+    most sensible would be to have rabbitmq as a broker and redis as a result backend.

 Getting Varda server running consists of the following steps:

 * `Installing a database server`_